d-r-n/d-r-n.github.io/_posts/2023-09-05-warm-intro.md

 With these insights, we licked our wounds and tapped back into our connections for intros.

 The results speak for themselves: 90%+ response rate and 60% converted into meetings so far.
-Plus, we're in early-stage discussions with two $100M+ companies and one $100B+ company.
+Plus, we're in early discussions with two $100M+ companies and one $100B+ company.

 Warm intros are significantly better than cold outreach because they provide instant credibility.
 Without credibility, no one pays you any interest.
 Given that we're early stage&mdash;with no marketing collateral, advertisement budget, or even a website&mdash;our most cost effective strategy is to leverage connections by seeking introductions.